olliephillips/mobilize/README.md

 # mobilize

 ###Introduction
-Experimental suite of CSS resets and adjustments, and optional JavaScript routines to make sites more "mobile friendly".
+Experimental suite of CSS resets and adjustments, and optional JavaScript routines to make non "responsive" sites more "mobile friendly".
 Tested on 3 sites, all of which subsequently passed Google's "mobile friendly test here just by implementing just the basic CSS script. https://www.google.co.uk/webmasters/tools/mobile-friendly/

 ####How to use
 1. Upload mobilize.css to your server, remember to amend any path dependencies in the remaining instructions